watml/CS794/a4/README.md

 For this assignment, you need to submit executable files (e.g. 'alg1.py' Python files), that can be run from commandline, your submission must be able to run with the following line:

-"alg_name.py filename1 filename2"
+"python alg_name.py filename1 filename2"

 where filename1 is the input list of starting boards, filename2 is the list of ground truth solutions.
+If you don't know how to do it, search 'python command line arguments' and you can find a lot of resources.

 You can download the sample files from this repository.